Azure-Samples/azure-opensource-labs/cloud-native/aks-byo-models-kaito/README.md

 ## Predict with Cog

-Cog is another open-source project developed by friends at Replicate which aims to standardize how AI/ML projects are packaged into production-ready containers.
+[Cog](https://cog.run/) is another open-source project developed by friends at [Replicate](https://replicate.com/) and this project aims to standardize how AI/ML projects are packaged into production-ready containers.
 It provides a CLI that allows you to initialize Cog projects, which provides base images for Docker containers and includes boilerplate code to write inferencing calls against local models.

 ### Cog setup

 Let's code the AI model prediction code using Cog and place the code within our KitOps ModelKit project.
-Run the following code to create a directory for the source code and initialize a new Cog project.
+Run the following code to create a directory for the source code and [initialize a new Cog project](https://cog.run/getting-started-own-model/#initialization).

 ```sh
 mkdir -p src/cog